tangqi/tangqi.github.io/src/index.md

 I am an Assistant Professor in [CSE](https://cse.gatech.edu/) at Georgia Institute of Technology.
 Prior to joining Georgia Tech, I was a Scientist in the Theoretical Division at Los Alamos National Laboratory (LANL).
 I am a computational scientist and applied mathematician by training, with a strong interest in physics, particularly **fusion energy** and **plasma physics**.
 I rely on open-source libraries such as  [`MFEM`](https://mfem.org/), [`PETSc`](https://petsc.org/), [`p4est`](https://www.p4est.org/), [`Overture`](https://www.overtureframework.org/), and [`hypre`](https://hypre.readthedocs.io/) to develop scalable, high-performance numerical solvers.
 I also work on scientific machine learning (SciML) to enhance traditional  solvers.

 <b>
 I have several PhD student positions in Fall 2026.
-The projects can involve one or multiple areas from the research interests listed below.
-If there is sufficient interest, students can undertake a summer internship at one of the DOE national labs.
+I primarily recruit through the College of Computing, including the CSE, ML, and CS programs.
+PhD students in the CSE and ML programs may have a home unit in a different school, so I also welcome students from math, physics, and engineering (AE and ME).
+Applicants must first be admitted by their respective home units.
+For students who are strongly interested in working with me, I encourage selecting the College of Computing as the home unit.

 If you are interested in joining my group, please email me with your CV.

-Please note that Ph.D. students in the CSE and ML programs can have a home unit in a different school.
-Therefore, I also accept students in mathematics, physics, and engineering (AE/ME/ECE).
-However, students must first be admitted by their respective home units.
-Therefore, if you are strongly interested in working with me, I encourage you to select College of Computing as your home unit.
 </b>

 ## Research interests
-* **High-performance computing:** high-order schemes, particle-in-cell, scalable iterative solvers, preconditioning, adaptive mesh refinement, GPU accelerations
+* **High-performance computing:** high-order schemes (finite difference/volume/element), particle-in-cell, scalable iterative solvers, preconditioning, adaptive mesh refinement, GPU accelerations
 * **Scientific computing and simulations:** multiscale and multiphysics problems, fusion modeling, computational plasma physics
 * **AI/ML and data science:** structure-preserving ML, dynamical system learning, scale bridging, ML-based surrogates, denoising, Bayesian inference

 ## Partnership
-* I am part of an NNSA PSAAP FIC: Center for High Order Plasma Turbulence Modeling for Z-Pinch ([HighZ](https://highz-fic.github.io/))
+* I am part of a 5-year NNSA PSAAP Focused Investigatory Center: Center for High Order Plasma Turbulence Modeling for Z-Pinch ([HighZ](https://highz-fic.github.io/))
-* I am part of an NNSA PSAAP FIC: Center for Information Geometric Mechanics and Optimization ([CIGMO](https://cigmo.github.io/))
+* I am part of a 5-year NNSA PSAAP Focused Investigatory Center: Center for Information Geometric Mechanics and Optimization ([CIGMO](https://cigmo.github.io/))
-* I am part of the DOE ASCR MMICC Center for Hierarchical and Robust Modeling of Non-Equilibrium Transport ([CHaRMNET](https://charmnet-mmicc.github.io/)).
+* I am part of a 5-year DOE ASCR MMICC: Center for Hierarchical and Robust Modeling of Non-Equilibrium Transport ([CHaRMNET](https://charmnet-mmicc.github.io/)).
 * 2021–2025, I was the lead PI for a DOE ASCR SciML team involving LANL, ANL, IIT, JHU, and PSU.
 * 2018–2023, I was part of the DOE FES Tokamak Disruption Simulation SciDAC center ([TDS](https://tds-scidac.github.io/)).